 4. Have fun working out the water games mechanical installations at Malesice Park

 This is a great park for all the kids – big or small!
-The best time to visit is summer or a hot day, as you can get (unexpectedly… ) wet!
-The water games installations are at the beginning of the Malesice park, with easy access to bus (Malesice Sidliste).
+The best time to visit is summer (during a Prague summer heat wave) or a hot day, as you can get (unexpectedly… ) wet!
+The water games installations are at the beginning of the Malesice park, with easy access to the bus (Malesice Sidliste stop).

 You can easily spend an hour there and then carry on walking into the park itself.
 There are coffee shops and outdoor exhibitions and other playgrounds for younger children too.